 Early Origins of the Enkpyn family

 The surname Enkpyn was first found in West Berkshire at Inkpen, a village and civil parish that dates back to Saxon times when the village was named Ingepenne c.
 935. By the time of the Domesday Book of 1086, the village's name was Hingepene and was literally derived from the Old English words "ing" (meaning hill or peak) and the Celtic or Old English word "penn" (meaning hill or enclosure.)

-Important Dates for the Enkpyn family
+Early History of the Enkpyn family

 This web page shows only a small excerpt of our Enkpyn research.
 Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Enkpyn History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Enkpyn has been spelled many different ways, including Inkpen, Inkpin, Ingpen and others.

 Early Notables of the Enkpyn family (pre 1700)